13- Two FacesDate Posted: July 13, 2018

 "Before you made a million clone-slaves of my students, yes," Noah's expression turned dark quickly.

-"It could have worked!"
+"It almost worked!"
 He felt anger rushing through him.
-He didn't get angry often, or easily, but she had no right to talk about something she knew nothing of.
+He didn't get angry often, or easily, but she had no right to talk about something she knew little about.

-"It didn't work!"
+"But it didn't work, did it?"
 Her eyes flashed.
-"Your actions brought Xande back, and he almost sold our world to the Void!
-What you did led to the fall of Allag!"
+"Your actions brought Xande back, and he almost sold our world to the Void.
+What you did led to the fall of Allag."

 With a furious twist, Amon wrenched his hand free of the cuff.
 There must have been murder written on his face because as soon as Noah saw him free, she froze, all traces of her fearless attitude vanishing.

-"Maybe you're right!
-Maybe I am a monster.
+"Mayhaps you're right!
 If so, where does that leave you now?"
-He loomed huge above her, a fevered light of fury in his golden eyes.
+He loomed huge above her, a fevered light in his golden eyes.

 A moment of blankness shifted through her expression.
 Then, as the cat-girl stared up at him, she became more and more terrified until she burst out in a torrent of blubbering tears.

 Part of him wanted to vent his anger, but there was something new... something different within him... that stayed his hand.
 Instead, he snarled, "What?
 Can't take your own medicine?"